UbiquityRobotics/demos/magni_lidar/README.md

 ## Running gmapping once the mapmaker launch file is running
     rosrun gmapping slam_gmapping scan:=scan

-## Run RViz Back on The LapTop To Watch Map Building
+## Run RViz Back on The LapTop To Watch As Things Progress

-This will require RViz to have a configureation (we hope to supply later in this repository) that will allow you to see the map and laser scan.
+On the laptop copy over lidar_mapmaker.rviz from this repository to your home directory so it can configure rviz easily.

-TO BE SUPPLIED:  I NEED TO SUPPLY A config file here!
-But assuming it exists ...
+Then on the laptop you can run this from home folder.

-    rosrun rviz rviz
+    rosrun rviz rviz -d lidar_mapmaker.rviz

 ##  Drive Around To Create A Suitable Map

 Might be best to have a Joystick but if not you have to ssh to the robot and use 'twist' to drive around.
 You would then drive around the area with the optional Logitech F710 joystick or 'twist' command below but perhaps start

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py